About

 Welcome to the Uncommon Stack.

-Hi, I’m Kent Gigger - technical consultant, startup founder (with one exit under my belt), and chronic tinkerer with a curiosity for weird stuff.
+Hi, I’m Kent Gigger, marketing engineer and technical consultant, startup founder (with one exit under my belt), and chronic tinkerer with a curiosity for weird stuff.

-Right now, I’m also running a public experiment: Can SEO alone build an audience in the age of AI?
-I’m documenting the whole thing - the wins, the frustrations, the “why won’t Google index this” moments - right here on this blog.
+Right now, I’m also running a public experiment: building an audience with SEO in the age of AI and documenting what actually works.
+Keeping the blog current on every project is its own unsolved engineering problem, but I’m trying.
+The wins, the failures, and the “why won’t Google index this” moments all land right here on the blog.

 Beyond the consulting and experiments, this site is my digital playground.
 Router security hacks that actually work (unlike that “miracle” hair growth formula I bought).
 AI projects that aren’t just hype.
 Baseball analytics that reveal hidden patterns (or confirm that, yes, your team’s bullpen really is that bad).
 Photography that captures moments others miss.

-I write for other curious minds - people who like finding the edges of things, whether that’s an obscure affiliate marketing tactic or a mental model that flips your whole approach to product strategy.
+I write for other curious minds: people who like finding the edges of things, whether that’s an SEO experiment nobody else is running or a mental model that flips your whole approach to product strategy.

 When I’m not solving technical problems or writing about them, you’ll find me hiking, camping, or convincing myself that golf is fun.
 Send tips.
 Or condolences.

-You won’t find me much on social media - I’m more interested in building than broadcasting.
+I’m not much for broadcasting on social media.
+I’d rather build things.
 But if you’re dealing with technical debt that’s blocking your marketing team, or you need someone who can evaluate vendor proposals and actually know if they’re bullshitting you, let’s talk.

 If that sounds like your kind of weird, welcome home.